projectawakening/builder-examples/item-seller/readme.md

 #ITEM ID 77800 - Common Ore
 INVENTORY_ITEM_ID=1235

-#The address that recieves the payments
+#The address that receives the payments
 RECEIVER_ADDRESS=0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266

 ##PRICE SHOULD BE IN WEI